DanForys/ts-query-model/packages/docs/columns/concepts.md

 const numberColumn = () => ({
   toSQL: (valueFromJS: number) => valueFromJS,
   fromSQL: (valueFromSQL: number) => valueFromSQL,
+  nullable: false,
 });
 ```

 ## Create your own types

 You can use any types and transformations you wish as columns.
-Just create an object with both the `toSQL` and `fromSQL` functions
+Just create an object with the `toSQL`, `fromSQL` functions
-following the `ColumnDefinition` above.
+and `nullable` field following the `ColumnDefinition` above.